DenOfEquity/StableDiffusion3-for-webUI/README.md

 ---
 #### 22/06/2024 ####
 * added captioning, in the image2image section.
 Uses [Florence-2-base](https://huggingface.co/microsoft/Florence-2-base) (faster, lighter than -large, still very good).
 Use the 'P' toggle button to overwrite the prompt when captions generated.
 Also captions are written to console.
+Could add a toggle to use the larger model.
 * added guidance cutoff control - faster processing after cutoff at small-ish quality cost.
 Not compatible with controlNet, so setting ignored if controlNet active
+* ZN toggle zeroes out the negative text embeds, different result to encoding an empty prompt.
+Experimental, might tend to oversaturate.
+* 'rng' button generates some random alphanumerics for the negative prompt.
+SD3 doesn't seem to respect the negative much, so random characters can be used for tweaking outputs.

 #### 21/06/2024 ####
 * diffusers 0.29.1 is out, with controlNet for SD3.
 Models are downloaded on first use, ~1.1GB each.
 Note the control image must already be pre-processed, you can use controlNet in main txt2img tab for this, or external application.
 Currently trained best at 1024x1024, but this image size isn't enforced.
 Prompt should agree with controlNet: if using a sitting pose, have 'sitting' in the prompt. controlNets by [instantX](https://huggingface.co/InstantX)